janosgyerik/hangoverx/README.md

 ### Editing levels

-While editing a level, you can leave the local server running, and rebuild `scripts/build/hangoverx.js` in debug mode with:
+While editing a level, you can leave the local server running, and rebuild `scripts/build/hangoverx.js` in debug mode simply with `make`.

-    make clean debug

-To edit and test a specific level `n=3`, visit: http://localhost:9001/?lvl=3
+To edit and test a specific level `n`, visit: http://localhost:9001/?lvl=n, for example [http://localhost:9001/?lvl=2](http://localhost:9001/?lvl=2)

+### Adding a new level

+1. Create a new file in `levels/`, perhaps as a copy of another level.
+2. Edit the file `scripts/game.js` and add the level to the list.
+3. Run `make` and reload the page in your browser.

 ### Acknowledgements